GatiAher/lagaan-football-pool-app/README.md

 ### User Registration

 1. User goes to frontend and signs up.
 This adds the user to Auth0.
-A user registered with Auth0 but not registered with the Lagaan Admin will be able to access the rankings and pick pages but not see any data.
+A user registered with Auth0 but not registered with the Lagaan Admin will be able to access the private pages but not see any user data.

 2. User clicks on top right menu (with username) and selects "Copy Id".
 User can then send this to Lagaan Admin, who can create a new user with the given id using the Admin Dashboard.

-3. User registered with both Auth0 and Lagaan system can access leaderboard and rankings.
+3. User registered with both Auth0 and Lagaan system can access private pages and see user data.

 ---